Skip to main content

 This article was written in memory of my mother Roberta Phillians Ross.

-She is pictured here with me and my sister Kelly.
+She is pictured here with me and my sister Kelly in about 1969.

 Written by Randi Ross Marodi ~ randileeross@gmail.com